RaphaelLiegeois/RaphaelLiegeois.github.io/OHBM_EdCourse_Beta.md

-# Welcome on our Educational Course website
+# Welcome to our Educational Course webpage

-All course materials (presentations, datasets, etc.) are gathered here.

-Looking forward to see you on June 17!
+All course materials (presentations, datasets, etc.) are gathered here - Looking forward to see you soon in Singapore!

+\_

 ![Course Overview](/docs/overview.png)

+## Presentations

+* R. Liégeois _Bla_ [pdf - to be added]
+* G. Preti
+* V. Calhoun
+* M. Breakspear
+* J. Cohen
+* T. Laumann

 ## Datasets

-### Presentations